 After traveling to South Africa to dedicate the carillon in Capetown in 1925, Anton sailed to New York City, dedicating the Rockefeller Memorial Carillon.
 The same year, he was hired as a carillonneur at Mercersburg Academy in Pennsylvania.
-He remained there until 1928 when he was selected by Edward Bok to serve as the Bellmaster of the Singing Tower in Lake Wales, also a Taylor instrument.
+He remained there until 1928 when he was selected by Edward Bok to serve as the Bellmaster of the Singing Tower in Lake Wales.
 The Singing Tower remained his dedicated carillon until 1932 when he started playing a winter season in Florida and a summer season at Duke University in Durham, North Carolina (also a Taylor instrument).
 This arrangement lasted until 1956 when Anton made the decision to stay permanently in Lake Wales with the occasional guest performance at other carillons.
 From 1929 to 1933, Anton served as the director of the Campanology Department at the Curtis Institute of Music, hosting eight students in the Singing Tower in Lake Wales, Florida, including famed composers Samuel Barber, Gian-Carlo Menotti, and Nino Rota.
 After the dissolution of the Curtis program, Anton continued to instruct students informally in both Lake Wales and Durham.
 His lengthy career saw him circling the globe for dedication concerts, guest appearances, and several European tours.
 The great majority of his time, however, was spent advocating for the carillon to his adopted country and making sure that his audiences always heard something to which they could relate and with which they were familiar.